Image: Margaret Tait, Blue Black Permanent, 1992. Courtesy of the artist and BFI.

 How to nominate:

-Please send 200 words on the artist’s career to date, their impact on the sector and your reasons for nominating.
-Please include a link to the artist’s website or an online example of their work, as well as the artist’s email address and phone number.
+Please send up to 200 words on the artist’s career to date, their impact on the sector and your reasons for nominating.
+Please include a link to the artist’s website or an online example of their work, as well as the artist’s email address.

 Nominations should be sent by email only to email@example.com